What is a paediatric Occupational Therapist?

 - Showering

-- brushing hair
+- Brushing hair

 - Dressing

-- organisation.
+- Organisation.

-- alternating attention
+- Sustained and Alternating attention

-- flexible thinking
+- Flexible thinking

 Eating

-- Picky/ fussy eating
+- Variety eating

-- sensory foods
+- Curious exploration of the sensory aspects of foods

-- breaking down the task
+- Breaking down the task

 - Positioning

-- engagement.
+- Participation.

 Where Do Paediatric Occupational Therapists Work